Your Guide to an Overnight at Tayrona National Park, Colombia

 By visiting in November, we skirted the edge of the busy season.
 Needless to say, camps were still pretty full.
 We opted to stay in the furthest camp, Cabo San Juan, because you can swim there.
 I was genuinely surprised by the large number of people, both locals, and tourists alike.

 Essentially, most people opt to trek from the park entrance to Cabo San Juan.
 This trail sees an excessive amount of traffic and is dotted with various vendors and campsites along the way (it is illegal to camp outside of these spots, due to exciting wildlife, such as jaguars).
-However, there are a few other quiet hikes worth the effort.

 The Campsites are Horrible at Best